U.S. House Democrats call for $760 billion in infrastructure spending over five years

-WASHINGTON (Reuters) - U.S. House Democrats on Wednesday will unveil a proposed $760 billion infrastructure spending bill over five years that aims to rebuild sagging roads and bridges and reduce carbon pollution.
+WASHINGTON (Reuters) - U.S. House Democrats on Wednesday unveiled a proposed $760 billion infrastructure spending bill over five years that aims to rebuild sagging roads and bridges and reduce carbon pollution.

-The proposal is also intended to get U.S. President Donald Trump to return to the bargaining table.
+The proposal is intended to get U.S. President Donald Trump to return to the bargaining table.
 Trump campaigned in 2016 on boosting infrastructure spending by at least $1 billion over a decade but focused first on tax cuts and health care reform after taking office.

-“America’s infrastructure is in crisis,” Democrats will say, according to a fact sheet.
-“For decades we have relied on a 1950s-era transportation system that has failed to keep pace.”
+“There’s so many ways we can deal with the climate crisis by solving our congestion and infrastructure crisis,” said Representative Peter DeFazio, who chairs the House Transportation and Infrastructure Committee.

 In April, Trump and Democratic leaders agreed to spend $2 trillion on infrastructure, without hashing out a way to pay for it.
 Weeks later, Trump abruptly canceled a follow-up meeting after criticizing congressional investigations.